 Interest rate risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market interest rates.
-The Group's exposure to interest rate risks arise primarily from their loans and borrowings.
+The Group's exposure to interest rate risks arises primarily from the Group's loans and borrowings.
 The Group's policy is to maintain the bank borrowings to the minimum, and to obtain the most favourable interest rates available.